Justin-Sawyer/recipeas-and-greens/README.md

 This is the website and application for Recipeas and Greens, a database of recipes created by a community of members.

 The website is by design simple, and is designed for ease of use.
-It is primarily targeted towards an audience that has little experience of storing recipes in a web application, preferring up until now to store their "home-made" recipes on paper, or within physical folders.
+It is primarily targeted towards an audience that has little experience of storing recipes in a web application, preferring until now to store their "home-made" recipes on paper, or within physical folders.

 The website is free to use and recipes are by design exposed (and thus accesible) to the public, the user will need to sign up as a member in order to contribute to the pool of recipes.